Waterpark owner fights Gov. Jay Inslee’s ‘hypocritical’ shutdown order that opens lakes

 Mr. Bordner said he has received strong community support, including supporters who have started a GoFundMe page for Slidewaters, but if his season ends now, it’s unclear whether the company would be able to hang in there until summer 2021.

-“I don’t know if we’ll be able to reopen this year,” said Mr. Bordner, “and I don’t know if we don’t reopen this year if we’ll be able to reopen ever.”
+“I don’t know if we’ll be able to reopen this year,” Mr. Bordner said, “and I don’t know if we don’t reopen this year if we’ll be able to reopen ever.”

 Sign up for Daily Newsletters